 If you’re just starting out, you may want to prioritize other expenses over rent.
 But if you’re established and looking to expand, you may be willing to spend a larger percentage of your budget on rent.

 What Are The Different Lease Agreements?

+When thinking about how much does it cost to lease a building space, it’s important to know a little more about leases.
 There are a few different types of lease agreements, and the one you choose will depend on your needs.
 The most common type of lease agreements are:

 Triple net lease